mutablelogic/picofuse/README.md

 ## Licensing

 This project is licensed under the [Apache License 2.0](LICENSE).
+It builds against third-party components with their own licenses (BSD, MIT, Apache-2.0/GPL) - see [NOTICE.md](NOTICE.md) for details.
 Issues and pull requests are welcome.